RuiKang071/SparseHPCA/README.md

 ```

 # Functions
+There are three main functions in this package.
+- `Generate`
-Our algorithm requires an initial estimator that is not perpendicular to the population truth.
+- `Adaptive off-diagonal thresholding algorithm` Our algorithm requires an initial estimator that is not perpendicular to the population truth.
 We provide the following function to get the initial estimator.
-- Adaptive off-diagonal thresholding algorithm

-The algorithm SparseHPCA can be found in
+- `SparseHPCA`

 # Examples
 - Generate the random samples.
 - Obtain the initial estimator.
 - Use SparseHPCA to obtain the final result.